Travel planning isn’t all about booking flights and hotels, it includes a few boring aspects….one of them being travel insurance.

 If you are traveling a route that requires more than one flight and you happen to miss your connection for whatever reasons, many travel insurance policies will cover you for those missed connections.
 The same goes for if your flight is canceled.

 5. Adventure and sports coverage

-If you are planning on doing any adventurous activities or participate in any sports, this cover will be extremely important for you.
-World Nomads covers a number of different activities including those in the snow, water, air, on land, and a variety of sports.
+If you are planning on doing any adventurous activities or participate in any sports, you can get specific coverage.
+Specific cover can include a number of different activities including those in the snow, water, air, on land, and a variety of sports.

 Whether your scuba gear gets stolen or you get injured while windsurfing, you’ll be covered.

 6. Working or volunteering abroad

 You can get tailored travel insurance if you’re going to be working or volunteering aboard, you’ll then be covered for anything that happens to you while on the job.
 Specific covers include for child care, general farm work, hospitality, restaurant, teaching, admin work, ski instructor, and even for office work.